eitikasharma/eitikasharma/README.md

 Data Analytics: Python, SQL, visualization tools

-I am familiar with using version control software, specifically Git, and have experience working with teams on collaborative development projects.
+I am familiar with version control software, specifically Git, and have experience working with teams on collaborative development projects.

-🎯My future goals include mastering modern frontend technologies, optimizing mainframe systems for scalability and leveraging data analytics to develop innovative, data-driven solutions.
+🎯My future goals include mastering modern frontend technologies, optimizing mainframe systems for scalability, and leveraging data analytics to develop innovative, data-driven solutions.

 I aim to contribute to impactful projects that bridge the gap between legacy systems and cutting-edge technology.